Sasha Skochilenko is free!

 St. Petersburg courts have already put seven people in custody on similar charges of “public dissemination of knowingly false information.”
 Their names are Maria Ponomarenko, Olga Smirnova, Viktoria Petrova, Boris Romanov, Vsevolod Korolyov, Oleg Belousov, rev. John Kurmoyarov, and Evgeny Bestuzhev.

-ON THE INSIDE, Sasha continues to draw.
+ON THE INSIDE, Sasha continUED to draw.

 this is her illustrated prison diary